White Glue D2 125 grams

 Working temperature

-Always apply and join pieces above 10 °C. Below this temperature the emulsion may coagulate and lose adhesive properties.
-Optimal range is 15-25 °C.
+Always apply and join pieces above 10 °C. At lower temperatures the emulsion may coagulate and lose its properties.
+The optimum working range is 15–25 °C. In very cold environments, slightly pre-warm the pieces before gluing.

 Pressure and clamping time

-Clamping time varies by wood type and ambient temperature.
-Between 20 and 60 minutes with a clamp ensures good initial bonding.
-Do not remove clamps before the glue has lost its milky appearance.
+Clamping time varies depending on wood type and ambient temperature.
+20 to 60 minutes under pressure guarantees a good initial bond.
+Do not remove clamps before the glue has lost its milky appearance: that loss of translucency indicates that setting has progressed sufficiently.

-PVA glue can be diluted with water to adjust viscosity.
-Clean tools immediately after use with water.
-Once dry, it is not water-soluble: remove mechanically by sanding or scraping.
+You can dilute the PVA white glue with water to adjust viscosity.
+Tools are cleaned with water immediately after use.
+Once dry, the glue is not water-soluble: remove it mechanically by sanding or scraping.

 Frequently asked questions

-What does the D2 classification mean for wood glues?
+What does the D2 classification mean for wood adhesives?

-EN 204 classifies wood adhesives into four moisture resistance classes: D1 (dry interior), D2 (interior with occasional moisture), D3 (exterior with moderate exposure) and D4 (exterior with immersion).
-A D2 glue maintains its bonding properties when the joint is briefly exposed to ambient moisture, but is not suitable for outdoor use or water contact.
+The EN 204 standard classifies wood adhesives into four classes: D1 (dry interior), D2 (interior with occasional ambient moisture), D3 (exterior with moderate exposure) and D4 (exterior with immersion).
+A D2 glue retains its properties when the joint is occasionally exposed to ambient moisture, but is not suitable for direct outdoor use or areas in contact with water.

 No. The D2 classification covers indoor ambient moisture, not direct water exposure or outdoor use.
-For outdoor applications or damp areas, use a D3 or D4 rated adhesive.
+For outdoor applications or damp areas, you need a glue with a D3 or D4 classification.

-PVA white glue is not the best option for foams and EVA: its water base can hinder adhesion on non-porous surfaces and drying time is long for these materials.
-For EVA, use a specific contact adhesive.
+PVA white glue is not the best option for foams and EVA: its water-based formula can hinder adhesion on non-porous surfaces and drying time is too long for these materials.
+For EVA foam, a specific contact adhesive is the most suitable option.

 How do I remove dried white glue from a surface?

 Once dry, PVA glue forms a flexible film that can be removed mechanically by scraping or sanding.
-On wood you plan to paint or varnish, remove all traces because the finish will not penetrate where cured glue remains.
+On wood you intend to paint or varnish, remove all residue because the finish will not penetrate properly where cured glue is present.

 Can I dilute white glue with water?

 Yes.
-Diluting with water adjusts viscosity.
-A 50% dilution is common for priming porous surfaces, consolidating fragile materials or as a matte varnish for crafts.
-The more diluted it is, the lower the bond strength.
+You can dilute it with water to adjust viscosity.
+A 50% dilution is common for priming porous surfaces, consolidating fragile materials or using it as a matte varnish in crafts.
+The more diluted it is, the lower the adhesive strength of the bond.

-How long does it keep its properties in the bottle?
+How long does it retain its properties in the container?

-Stored in a cool, dry place with the bottle well sealed, it maintains its properties for at least 12 months.
-If it has thickened or shows lumps, shake well and check it returns to its normal consistency before using.
+Stored in a cool, dry place with the container tightly closed, it retains its properties for at least 12 months.
+If it has thickened excessively or has lumps, stir well and check that it returns to its normal consistency before use.